H.R. 1276: To remove restrictions from a parcel of land in Paducah, Kentucky.

 H.R.
 1276 on Congress.gov

-Official Congress.gov page for the bill, including text, status, and actions.
+Official Congress.gov page for the bill, including its text, status, sponsor, and full legislative history.

-Official published bill text containing the parcel description, deed restriction language, and transfer conditions cited in the FAQs.
+The published bill text containing the parcel description, the 2012 quitclaim deed reference, and the three transfer conditions.

 CBO Cost Estimate for H.R.
 1276

-Congressional Budget Office cost estimate for H.R.
-1276, relevant to the bill's fiscal impact.
+The Congressional Budget Office cost estimate for H.R.
+1276, relevant to the bill's fiscal impact on the federal government.

-The bill directs the Secretary of the Interior to remove the deed restrictions and potentially receive the parcel back in a future conveyance.
+The bill directs the Secretary of the Interior to remove the deed restrictions and to stand ready to receive the parcel back in any future conveyance.

 H.R.
 1276 Bill Text